 Parenting would be so much easier if we could prevent misbehavior from even starting.
 Turns out, we can.
-Here’s one sure way to prevent misbehavior in children.
+Here’s one sure way to do so.

 Do you ever get those days when it feels like your kids didn’t act up?
 Every day, you’re consoling another tantrum or dealing with whining.

-Well, I learned there was one thing we could do to avoid most of these outbursts—and it wasn’t just waiting until “it gets better.”
+Well, I learned there’s one thing we could do to avoid most of these outbursts—and it wasn’t just waiting until “it gets better.”

 By making changes, we can reduce and even prevent misbehavior in children.